apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

   <value>org.apache.hadoop.hbase.regionserver.LocalIndexMerger</value>
 </property>
 ```

+The above properties are required to use local indexing.

 ### Upgrading Local Indexes created before 4.8.0
 While upgrading the Phoenix to 4.8.0+ version at server remove above three local indexing related configurations from `hbase-site.xml` if present.
 From client we are supporting both online(while initializing the connection from phoenix client of 4.8.0+ versions) and offline(using psql tool) upgrade of local indexes created before 4.8.0.
 As part of upgrade we  recreate the local indexes in ASYNC mode.
 After upgrade user need to build the indexes using [IndexTool](http://phoenix.apache.org/secondary_indexing.html#Index_Population)